sschanel/shared_string/README.md

 ### Couldn’t I use boost::const_string?

 You bet!
 And you should.
-But that’s not the use case here.
+But this has different semantics - if you initialize a shared_string with a const char *, a copy is made, and the shared_string takes ownership of that copy, just like std::string, except that copying shared_strings doesn’t allocate new strings.